Historic Environment Advice and Guidance

-The pre-application site appraisal will identify any designations or undesignated Heritage Assets (e.g. is the property or site Scheduled, Listed or within a Conservation Area etc; are there any other specific archaeological or historical associations) as well as assessing its archaeological potential (based on current available knowledge).
-Any planning implications will be identified.
+Pre-application archaeological advice will identify any known designated and undesignated Heritage Assets (e.g. is the property or site Scheduled, Listed or within a Conservation Area; are there any other specific archaeological or historical associations) and assess archaeological potential (based on current available knowledge).
+Potential archaeological planning implications will also be identified.
 A certificate will be issued summarising the historic environment interests for the site/property, any need for further assessment, recommendations in relation to planning and suggested wording for likely planning conditions.
-This certificate can be submitted to the Local Planning Authority at planning application stage to demonstrate that the applicant has fully assessed and understood the historic environment interests associated with any proposed development.
+This certificate can be submitted to the Local Planning Authority at planning application stage to demonstrate that the applicant understands the historic environment interests associated with any proposed development.
 We aim to respond within 15 working days.

 Please note fees for our curatorial services will be introduced from the 1st May 2018.

-Our curatorial service will be charged at a single fee per application and will include: production of a brief/specification, review and validation of any submitted Written Schemes of Investigation, review and validation of any submitted reports, liaison with Local Planning Authority and approval of discharge of conditions.
+Our curatorial service will be charged at a single fee per application and may include: production of a brief/specification, review and validation of any submitted Written Schemes of Investigation, review and validation of any submitted reports, liaison with Local Planning Authority and approval of discharge of conditions.
 Fees are based on the size of the development as set out below:

 Small Development (Fee £218.40 (£182.00 + VAT)):